 The “seed” (offspring) of the serpent is all his children.
 For more on the children of the Devil, see commentary on Matthew 12:31.

-“He will bruise your head, and you will bruise his heel.”
-The Hebrew text uses the same word, shup (#07779 שׁוּף), two times, and so it is translated as “bruise” in both places in the REV and many other English versions (some versions use “crush” instead of “bruise,” but that meaning is less likely).
+“He will strike your head, and you will strike his heel.”
+The Hebrew text uses the same word, shup (#07779 שׁוּף), two times, and so it is translated as “strike” in both places in the REV and many other English versions (some versions use “crush,” but that meaning is less likely).
 The fact that the Hebrew text uses the same verb for both what the serpent (the Devil) does to the seed of the woman and what the seed of the woman does to the serpent points to a genuine and hard-fought battle between good and evil.
 The Messiah will come and conquer the serpent, but it will not be an easy battle.
 Both sides will be focused and determined, and both will suffer from the battle.
-God revealed more and more about this battle as the books of the Bible, and ultimately in the Book of Revelation, were written, so Bible readers eventually learned from the text that Jesus suffered torture and death but was raised from the dead and healed by God, whereas the Devil will be destroyed in the Lake of Fire.
+God revealed more and more about this battle as the books of the Bible, and ultimately in the book of Revelation, were written, so Bible readers eventually learned from the text that Jesus suffered torture and death but was raised from the dead and healed by God, whereas the Devil will be destroyed in the Lake of Fire.

 Some versions translate the word shup differently, for example, the NIV says, “he will crush [shup] your head, and you will strike [shup] his heel,” but there is no justification in the Hebrew text for having two different translations of shup.

 Victor Hamilton writes: “Presumably we should translate the verb the same way both times, there being no evidence in the Hebrew text to support divergent readings….
 It seems unwise to translate the first shup as “crush” and the second as “strike at,” as is done in the NIV and JB.
 For this creates the impression that the blow struck at the serpent is fatal—its head is crushed—while the blow unleashed by the serpent against the woman’s seed is painful but not lethal—it comes away with a bruised heel. …The precedent for translating shup in two different ways is the Vulgate rendering.
-While the LXX [the Septuagint—the Greek Old Testament] chose to translate shup both times with [the Greek word] tereō, “to watch, guard,” the Vulgate uses [the Latin word] conterero, “to crush, grind, bruise” the first time, but shifted to insidior, “to lie in wait, to lie in ambush, to watch,” in the next phrase” (Victor P. Hamilton, The Book of Genesis, chapters 1-17, NICOT, 197).
+While the LXX [the Septuagint—the Greek Old Testament] chose to translate shup both times with [the Greek word] tereō, “to watch, guard,” the Vulgate uses [the Latin word] conterero, “to crush, grind, bruise” the first time, but shifted to insidior, “to lie in wait, to lie in ambush, to watch,” in the next phrase.”a

 The Latin version known as the Vulgate was translated by Saint Jerome in the late 300s AD.
 Hamilton points out that it was because the Vulgate translated the Hebrew word shup in two different ways that scholars started suggesting that the verbs in the Hebrew text should be understood differently.
 Once the Roman Catholic Church adopted the Vulgate as its official Bible, there was a lot of pressure to understand the Hebrew text the way Jerome understood it.
 In fact, today some scholars suggest that the two uses of shup in Genesis 3:15 come from different verbal roots, in spite of the fact that there is no evidence for that being the case.
 Genesis 3:15 points to a titanic battle between the “seed of the woman” and the serpent, and that battle was described in more detail in later books of the Bible.